2 km Rowing Ergo Test

-Good pacing is very important.
+- Good pacing is very important.
 Too fast a start can lead to increased metabolic acidosis that will have a negative effect on aerobic energy production during the dominant endurance portion of the race.
 This could lead to early fatigue and a deterioration in technique.

 - This test is part of the eTID Talent Identification Testing Program for rowing.

 - 5km Rowing Ergometer Test — aim to cover the 5000m in the shortest possible time.